S0URABH-choudhary/dropzy/README.md

 ## Overview

 This project is a full-stack file-sharing web application that allows users to upload files and share download links.
-The backend is built with Node.js, Express, and MongoDB, while the frontend is styled with Tailwind CSS and implemented using EJS templates.
+The backend is built with Node.js, Express, and MongoDB, while the frontend is styled with Tailwind CSS and implemented using react.

 ---